 - High level of red blood cells

 One of the main reasons for regular prenatal exams is to make sure your baby is growing well.
 During pregnancy, the size of your baby is estimated in different ways, including:

-If your healthcare provider suspects FGR, you will have other tests.
-These include:
+your healthcare provider thinks you have FGR, you will have other tests.
+These

 You may have repeat ultrasound exams, Doppler studies, and other tests.